 - Specific exercises are recommended as it increases the patient’s overall health and functionality

-- Yoga and meditation to help build resistance and immunity in the body and improve regulation and balance functioning of the nervous system
+- Yoga and meditation to help build resistance and immunity in the body and improve regulation and balanced functioning of the nervous system

-- Being a neurodegenerative disease, Parkinsonism is treated by rasayana or rejuvenative approach in Ayurveda.
+- Being a neurodegenerative disease, Parkinsonism is treated by rasayana or rejuvenating approach in Ayurveda.